jaggr2/node-red-contrib-siot-net/README.md

-# node-red-contrib-siotnet
+# node-red-contrib-siot-net
 A node-red node for connecting to the siot.net platform.

 To use this node you need a valid siot center license.
-If you haven't one, you can get one on www.siot.net.
+If you haven't one, you can get one at www.siot.net.

 After configuring the node with your siot center license, you will be able to publish values as a siot.net sensor and/or register as siot.net actor to get notifications/commands/etc.